 A. One evening while on Safari we came a cross hyenas ganging up to take prey from a male lion which is very rear

 A. I like the spirit of my fellow Kenyans of welcoming people from all over the world, and it’s also my country

 Q. What’s the strangest or funniest thing you have ever been asked?

 A. If people from the same Maasai clan can marry one another, that’s a taboo in my culture they are sisters and brothers

 Q. What makes Saruni different?

 A. The tremendous help that it has shown or given to my community, employment and also the guest from Saruni that visit our conservancy, thus giving back again to the my fellow Maasai men and women

-Q. What is your favorite animal species in the Mara?
+Q. What is your favorite animal species in the Mara and why?

 A. Hyenas I admire the way they clean our environment no carcass along the Mara

 Q. What does it mean to be a Maasai in today’s modern world?
 How do you balance traditional way of life and modern way of life?